A pile of fresh whole beets with a message overlay that reads: 'curious dog person: Can dogs eat beets?'

 Cooked Beets

 Lightly steamed or boiled beets are the easiest to digest.
-Skip the salt, butter, and seasoning.
+By cooking, it breaks down the cellulose wall of the plant providing some relief of the pancreas.
+Reminder: skip the salt, butter, and seasoning.

 Raw Beets